 The Ease of Doing Business Index produced by the World Bank, while subject to controversy in terms of some of the countries' behavior, provides a strong case for alternative behavior.
-While countries in the LATAM.
+While countries in the LATAM and Middle East Region benefit from relatively high income, their lackluster performance is clearly associated with their low relative EDB ratings for the two regions, as is the case for SS Africa.
+Equivalent results can be extracted from the Global Competitiveness Index for 2019 (the last produced index in that format) of the World Economic Forum, although with a different country classification, as it includes